 Once approved by Council, measures will be implemented through the BRM Plan's treatment schedule.
+Given that some of the identified City managed land has significant environmental value, Administration will seek input from the City's Environmental Advisory Committee into these treatment schedules.

 The City acknowledges its responsibility in all areas of Prevention, Preparedness, Response and Recovery.
-The draft BRM Plan outlines strategic level planning through a tenure blind approach within the City of Wanneroo.
-The BRM Plan will further strengthen coordination between agencies and organisations in the City and will provide linkages between Policy planning, operational delivery, monitoring and evaluation of mitigation works within the district.
+The draft BRM Plan outlines strategic level planning through a tenure blind approach within the City Of Wanneroo.

+The BRM Plan will further strengthen coordination between agencies and organisations in the City and will provide linkages between policy planning, operational delivery, monitoring and evaluation of mitigation works within the district.
 It will also assist in identifying and integrating best practice into the planning and delivery of prescribed fire programs in the City of Wanneroo.